P.S. – The Next Generation

-The bastard inside flinched, and his own haptic harness transmitted the movement to his controls, and then to the 501’s legs.
-We went down in a crashing heap, and while he was trying to unhook himself I hit the emergency canopy release, let myself in, and put an armored fist against his chest.
+The bastard inside flinched, and his own haptic harness transmitted the movement to his controls, and then to the Rabin’s legs.
+We went down in a crashing heap, and while he was trying to unhook himself I hit the emergency canopy release, let myself in, and put an armored fist an inch from his face.

 Game over, Ari.

 A few minutes later, Overwatch relayed Israel’s official denial of responsibility for the incident, citing “rogue elements” and promising a full investigation.
 But I’d already got the truth from my prisoner (in between some entirely unkind comments about my parentage and personal habits which someone wisely removed from the interview before my father could hear them), and our problems were only beginning.

 The Israelis wanted the solar array, but their intent wasn’t to pack it up and take it home.
 It was the first step of a plan to “establish a permanent peace” by taking control of the entire peninsula.
 With the UAS in disarray, and the Democratic Islamic Califate still figuring out what it was supposed to be, it was a bold move that probably would have worked if we weren’t already thinking about doing the same thing.
 As it was (and is), we both got booted out of the region, when the Egyptians decided to be Arabs instead of Africans.

 The DoD offered me early retirement, but I used some of the new words I’d learned to tell them what to do with that nonsense.
 Instead, I got my choice of assignments and a shiny medal, along with a promotion that lets me continue doing what I do best.